 “These little schools make a big difference in the community - any dollars we can raise make a big difference to these kids,” he says.

-Johnny says The Watershed is owned by Theme Camps that join the collective as members.
+How it Works Johnny says The Watershed is owned by Theme Camps that join the collective as members.

 “The members are currently Splash, Sunset Island, Trash Mansion, Dirty Birds, Detox, Casbah and The Brink.